juliangav/www.julian.is/site/content/articles/2022-03-19-platform-design.md

 From ridesharing with Uber to [manufacturing on demand with Xometry](https://www.forbes.com/sites/marcoannunziata/2021/10/06/infrastructure-skills-and-on-demand-manufacturing-xometrys-perspective-on-the-future-of-us-growth/?sh=68a6871536bf), multi-sided, or matchmaking, platforms are disrupting every aspect of our personal lives and careers as designers, makers, and web workers.

 In the beginning of the pandemic we created an [emergency response system on Thomasnet.com](https://www.fullstory.com/blog/thomas-pivots-mid-crisis-with-fullstory-optimizely/) that connected manufacturers of PPE-related products with front-line organizations in need of these supplies.
-It was impactful enough to have [U.S. Congressmen Tom Reed and Tim Ryan recommend Thomasnet as critical resource to the Manufacturing Caucus](https://www.thomasnet.com/insights/u-s-manufacturing-caucus-shares-covid-19-industrial-sourcing-resources/) — second to FEMA.
+It was impactful enough to have [U.S. Congressmen Tom Reed and Tim Ryan recommend Thomasnet.com as a critical resource to the Manufacturing Caucus](https://www.thomasnet.com/insights/u-s-manufacturing-caucus-shares-covid-19-industrial-sourcing-resources/) — second to FEMA.

 This wasn't a coincidence.
 Thomas is a multi-sided platform that matches industrial buyers with industrial suppliers.
 We were uniquely positioned to pivot and design a user experience that connected two groups of users critical to aiding pandemic relief efforts and saving lives.